neos/fusion-form/Documentation/FormBasics.md

 automatic namespaces.

 To render controls that access the data bound to the form prototypes like `Neos.Fusion.Form:Input` are used.
-Those prototyoes are derived from `Neos.Fusion.Form:Component.Field` which is responsible for establishing the relation between form and field.
+Those prototypes are derived from `Neos.Fusion.Form:Component.Field` which is responsible for establishing the relation between form and field.